prof-rossetti/southernct-csc-443-201701/exercises/interactive-charts/exercise.md

 > Create another dataset that mimics the structure of this dataset, but differs in values.
 Store that in a different variable.
 >
 > Add a `button` or `select` element, and configure it such that when clicked or selected, it changes the contents of the chart by switching the underlying dataset.
->
-> Hint: you might have to write your own functions.